anselmh/CONTRIBUTING.md/CONTRIBUTING.md

 ## Make Changes

-* In your forked repository, create a topic branch for your upcoming patch.
+* In your forked repository, create a topic branch for your upcoming patch. (e.g. `feature--autoplay` or `bugfix--ios-crash`)
 	* Usually this is based on the master branch.
 	* Create a branch based on master; `git branch fix/master/my_contribution master` then checkout the new branch with `git checkout fix/master/my_contribution`.
 Please avoid working directly on the `master` branch.
 * Make sure you stick to the coding style that is used already.
+* Make use of the `.editorconfig`-file if provided with the repository.
 * Make commits of logical units and describe them properly.
 * Check for unnecessary whitespace with `git diff --check` before committing.